shreyastotm/into-the-wild/docs/CODE_QUALITY_AGENTS_SYSTEM.md

 ## Overview

-This document describes the comprehensive automated code quality system consisting of **six specialized agents** designed to maintain and improve code quality in the Into The Wild project.
+This document describes the comprehensive automated code quality system consisting of **seven specialized agents** designed to maintain and improve code quality in the Into The Wild project.

 ## Current Status